spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-matrix-corporal.md

 # If you need to change the reconciliator user's id from the default (matrix-corporal)..
 # In any case, you need to make sure this Matrix user is created on your server.
 matrix_corporal_reconciliation_user_id_local_part: "matrix-corporal"

+# Because Corporal peridoically performs lots of user logins from the same IP,
+# you may need raise Synapse's ratelimits.
+# The values below are just an example.
+Tweak to your use-case (number of users, etc.)
+matrix_synapse_rc_login:
+  address:
+    per_second: 50
+    burst_count: 300
+  account:
+    per_second: 0.17
+    burst_count: 3
+  failed_attempts:
+    per_second: 0.17
+    burst_count: 3
 ```

 Matrix Corporal operates with a specific Matrix user on your server.